-- Ask the BAAL Website Editor to update the BAAL-CUP Seminar and the BAAL RD Workshop pages with the details of the new calls. - Circulate the BAAL-CUP Seminar and the BAAL RD Workshop calls via the BAAL e-mail discussion list. - Request the BAAL Media Officer and the BAAL PG Representative to circulate the calls in the BAAL's social media channels. - Ask for 2-3 volunteers from the BAAL EC to review the proposals for each initiative.
+- Update the call for BAAL-CUP Seminars and BAAL RD Workshops.
+Consult with the BAAL Chair and Secretary if any changes are made.
+Changes related to the budget should be discussed with the BAAL Treasurer. - Ask the BAAL Website Editor to update the BAAL-CUP Seminar and the BAAL RD Workshop pages with the details of the new calls. - Circulate the BAAL-CUP Seminar and the BAAL RD Workshop calls via the BAAL e-mail discussion list. - Request the BAAL Media Coordinator and the BAAL Postgraduate Liaison and Development Officer to circulate the calls in the BAAL's social media channels. - Ask for volunteers from the BAAL EC to review the proposals for each initiative.
 Usually, BAAL Ordinary Members are individually approached to become members of the panel; and it is generally good to get both new and experienced members.
-Two colleagues should undertake the full review together with the Seminar Coordinator.
-An extra volunteer should be kept as a reserve reviewer in case of any conflicts of interest and/or a Minerva vote is needed.
+Depending on the number of applications, the same two reviewers could evaluate both the seminar and workshop applications.
+However, because it is difficult to predict how many applications will be received, it is suggested that four volunteers should be sought (i.e., two for the seminars and two for the workshops).
+These volunteers will undertake the review together with you.
+Extra volunteers should be kept as reserve reviewers if there are any conflicts of interest and/or if a Minerva vote is needed.